jwplayer/applicaster-docs/setup.md

 JW internal instructions: Create a Serv Ticket titled 'Enable in-manifest subtitles' with the account id & property id.
 (Reference: [SERV-10412](https://jwplayer.atlassian.net/browse/SERV-10412))

-## 4. Enabling the Subscribion Mgmt system
+## 4. Enabling the Subscription Mgmt system
 For Cleeng see [here](https://publisher.support.cleeng.com/hc/en-us/articles/4417301124252-Go-Live-Checklist)

 For other platforms, refer to their documentation.